 RR Board of Directors

 Kristie Kapp is the President of Resilient Roots.
 She is a permaculture landscape designer.
-With a master's in ecology from Yale School of Environmental Studies and over twenty years of farming experience, she decided to merge the two professions and completed a permaculture landscape design program.
+With a master's in ecology from Yale School of Environmental Management and twenty-five years of farming experience, she decided to merge the two professions and completed a permaculture landscape design program.

-She has been creating permaculture designs for clients since 2014.
+She has been creating permaculture designs for clients since 2013.
 When she's not on the farm she can be found on the water, sailing or shellfishing.
-She lives in West Barnstable on a farm with her husband, two children and a plethora of animals.
+She lives in West Barnstable.

 John Tecklenburg is a director on the board.
 He is currently an environmental studies teacher at Sturgis West Public Charter High School.
 John was born and raised in Michigan before living in several locations along the American East Coast, South Korea, and China.
 He was a Peace Corp Volunteer in China and has spent a significant amount of time traveling in Asia.
 John’s hobbies include gardening, making art, hiking, reading, and playing with his three children Olive, Edie and Elliot.
 John lives with his wife, Christine McDowell, in Harwich.